Bulgarian political crisis (2021–2026): June 2024 election

 The June 2024 election saw similar results for most parties to the 2023 election.
 Notably, PP–DB dropped into third place behind DPS, with its vote share falling by almost 7 points.
 Velichie, a minor nationalist party, passed the 4% threshold, and so entered the National Assembly.
 Coalition negotiations again failed to produce a feasible government.
 A key development was a split and the expulsion of MPs from DPS over the disagreements between the two chairmen on whether they should support a GERB-led government.
-Velichie also split, with reports that some were considering supporting a GERB-DPS government.
-However, the investiture proposal for a minority government by GERB failed to get a majority of the votes, with the results as following:
+Velichie also split, with reports that some were considering supporting a GERB-DPS government; however, the investiture proposal for a minority government by GERB failed to get a majority of the votes, with the results as follows: